martmichals/martmichals.github.io/_pages/about.md

 layers of abstraction higher, in Natural Language Processing.

 Currently, I am working under [Professor Girju](https://experts.illinois.edu/en/persons/corina-r-girju).
-We are using a dataset of patient-doctor interactions to draw conclusions on the nature of empathy in a clincal setting.
+We are using a dataset of patient-doctor interactions to draw conclusions on the nature of empathy in a clinical setting.